jyotil-raval/interview-questions/ReactJS/01 Easy Level.md

 > _Conclusion_: useEffect() enables functional components to incorporate side effects into their logic, improving code organization and encapsulation while maintaining a clear and declarative syntax.

-## 14> Explain the difference between class components and functional components in React.
+## 14> Explain the difference between class components and functional components in React

 > _Purpose_: Class components and functional components are two types of components in React used for building user interfaces.